Here, we will discuss British Airways Interview Questions.

 Why do you want to work as a customer service agent?

-• State you pay strong attention to detail.
+- State that you pay strong attention to detail.

-• Finally, state you have excellent listening skills which will help when resolving customer’s issues.
+- Finally, state that you have excellent listening skills, which will help resolve customer issues.

 Why should we hire you as our customer service agent?

 However, being a customer service agent at an airline is not necessary.
-What is important is the previous customer service experience you have you may have.
+What is important is any previous customer service experience you may have.

-They also talk about essential IT skills which are very vague.
-One can only assume the agent helps with sales, assigned seating, and baggage so doesn’t be afraid to state you have no problem working a computer.
+They also discuss essential IT skills, which are somewhat vague.
+One can only assume the agent helps with sales, assigned seating, and baggage, so don’t be afraid to state you have no problem working a computer.

 How would you deal with an upset customer?

-• The more flexible you are with your hours the better your chances will be at getting the job.
+- The more flexible you are with your hours, the better your chances of getting the job.

 Telephone Interview Questions

-• If the role you are interviewing is customer-facing then dress formally.
-If you are not facing customers then dress business casually.
+- If the role you are interviewing for is customer-facing, dress formally.
+If you are not interacting with customers, dress in business casual attire.